yr5913/school-web-app/README.md

 45. Added changes for registering user and used custom validations to validate fields in registration
 46. added one to one relationship and changed code to register user into database
 47. configured sign in using the credentials in the database using spring security
+48. using password encoder for encoding passwords and storing them as hash values in database